 What is a forensic medical exam?

-A forensic media exam, also referred to as a rape kit, is a procedure performed by a healthcare provider in order to collect and preserve forensic evidence.
+A Medical Legal Exam, also referred to as a rape kit, is a procedure performed by a healthcare provider in order to collect and preserve forensic evidence.
 The evidence collected can be used in the future if you decide to report to law enforcement.
 As a part of the rape kit, a medical exam is also performed.

 Do I have to get a forensic medical exam?

 No, you have the right to decide if you receive a forensic medical exam.
 If you choose to have one completed, you will need to receive the exam within 24-120 hours following the sexual assault.
 Before the exam, it is important not to shower/bath, brush your teeth, change clothes, or douche before going to the hospital.

 Is getting a forensic medical exam the same as reporting to law enforcement?